 Looking for student sports apps?
 Discovering the interests of your students is one of the most important tasks of teachers.
 If you know what students are excited about, it’s much easier to figure out how to turn a lesson into an engaging learning activity.
 Students who love sports follow stories of favorite athletes, know their teams’ statistics, and can make predictions about future performance.
 As educators, we can leverage these interests of students by connecting their passions to curriculum goals.

 The apps on this list can be used for more than watching a video clip or getting updates on scores.
-When you’ve identified the learning objectives for a particular lesson, step back and examine how the interests of your students can be tied to your goals for learning.
-Connecting content to the real world can help grab and keep students’ attention over the course of a one-day lesson or multiweek unit.
+When you’ve identified the learning objectives for a particular lesson, step back.
+Then examine how the interests of your students can be tied to your goals for learning.
+Connecting content to the real world can help grab and keep students’ attention.
+This could be over the course of a one-day lesson or multiweek unit.

 5 Student Sports Apps with Curriculum Connections